eulerity/facebook-java-business-sdk/README.md

-# Facebook Business SDK for Java
+## About this Fork

-## Reasons for this Fork
+This fork is based on the 3.2.3 release of facebook-java-business-sdk.

 The SDK provides access to methods that allow an API Request to upload a File.
 Since we're running on appengine, we do not have access to the file system.
-Instead, we're given an input stream and size from the blobstore.
+Instead, we have a byte array, a filename, and a size

 1. Created ByteArrayParam which allows us to specify a byte array, along with it's contentType and filename.
 Search for its usage in the APIRequest object to see our changes.
 1. Look at the AdAccount.addUploadBytes method, which is another place where the ByteArrayParam is used.